samdalvai/snowload-calculator/README.md

 The id is composed of the zip code and the name of the city.
 A request example might be: `/cities/id?zip=39040&name=Aldino`

-`/cities/zip/`: retrieves the cities by zip code.
+`/cities/zip/{zip}`: retrieves the cities by zip code.
 A request example might be: `/cities/zip/39040`

-`/cities/name/`: retrieves the cities by name.
+`/cities/name/{name}`: retrieves the cities by name.
 With this endpoint, the name must match the city name, partial matches will not be returned.
 A request example might be: `/cities/name/Bolzano`

-`/cities/namecontains/`: same as above, but returns also partial results.
+`/cities/namecontains/{name}`: same as above, but returns also partial results.
 A request example might be: `/cities/namecontains/Bolzano`

-`/cities/province/`: retrieves the cities by province.
+`/cities/province/{province}`: retrieves the cities by province.
 A request example might be: `/cities/province/BZ`

+`/cities/altitude`: retrieve cities by altitude.
+The lower and upper bound must be specified, for example: `/cities/altitude?lower=100&upper=200`

 ## `POST` endpoints: